 Q. When and where were you born ?

-Q. Do you consider your approach to winemaker different to others ?
+Q. Do you consider your approach to winemaking to be any different to others ?

-Q. How involved do you get in the vineyard ?
+Q. How involved do you get in the vineyards ?

 Q. Do you have any varieties you prefer to work with ?

 “No doubt, Chardonnay and Pinotage. “

 Q. Have you been influenced by any particular winemaker or wine region ?

 Burgundy is one of the most captivating wine regions in the world expressing their wines as single sites or single vineyards.
 Their history of wine production is fascinating dating back to the11th Century when the first Cistercian monks started to experiment with wine and in doing so finding the best vineyard sites suitable for Chardonnay and Pinot Noir which would later be classified as village, premier cru and grand cru.
 Their vignerons are true farmers who all possess a humility and honesty which is refreshing to experience.
 What I respect the most is how understated they and their wineries are.
 There are no ostentatious winery entrances, or large winery signs.
 Instead they focus purely on their vineyard sites and resulting wines.”